-Area Orlando consists of 1 key components (servers/databases).
+Area Northern Indiana consists of 5 servers.
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected within Area
+The type of PII collected within Area Northern Indiana and the reasons for the collection of the PII are in the Mapping of Components Table in Appendix B of this PIA.